-The Atlantic Forest is a globally threatened ecosystem with only 7% of its original extent remaining, placing it on the top 5 Most Endangered Forests List.
+The Atlantic Forest is a globally threatened ecosystem with only seven percent of its original extent remaining, placing it on the top five Most Endangered Forests List.
 Even though the Amazon is much larger, and more publicized, the Atlantic Forest harbors a range of biological diversity similar the Amazon, but its fauna is undervalued, and it is important to understand species composition, habitat use, distribution and behavioral patterns in order to better protect and manage habitats.

 Identifying the diverse range of birds, amphibians, mammals, and insects found on the reserve presents a unique challenge!
 Since 2018, IPBio has been using the Wildlife Acoustics Kaleidoscope Pro analysis software to facilitate species identification.
 The benefits were apparent immediately.